praveen-riseslabs/angular-application/backend/README.md

 ![image](https://github.com/praveen-riseslabs/angular-fullstack/assets/146798534/b7b407d0-234d-4d8e-a7a9-38fa544116ed)

+install all modules and libraries using below command Command : pip install -r requirements.txt

 Create a Flask Application:
 You can now create a Flask application.
 Start by creating a Python file, for example, app.py, and write your Flask code in it.